InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/income-profit/2019-01-18-november-december-2018-income-report.markdown

 First for a few words about what I got up to in November and December.

 One of my favourite things to do is wine tasting.
 I've been lucky to have quite a few opportunities to go wine tasting in the past, and in November I went on one of the best tasting events so far.
-We were invited to a private wine tasting in the cellars at [Waddesdon Manor](https://waddesdon.org.uk/your-visit/shop-eat-stay){:target="_blank"} in Buckinghamshire.
-I enjoyed tasting a selection of delicious red and white wines, followed by a trip to the amazing [gift shop](https://waddesdon.org.uk/shop){:target="_blank"}.
+We were invited to a private wine tasting in the cellars at [Waddesdon Manor](https://waddesdon.org.uk/your-visit/shop-eat-stay){:target="_blank" rel="noopener"} in Buckinghamshire.
+I enjoyed tasting a selection of delicious red and white wines, followed by a trip to the amazing [gift shop](https://waddesdon.org.uk/shop){:target="_blank" rel="noopener"}.
 Bottles of wine were bought!
 <center>
 <figure>
     <img src='/i/2019/income-profit/nov-dec-2018/wine-tasting.png' alt='November and December Income and Profit Report, Corinna wine tasting at Waddesdon Manor'>